djsc/ScreenDoorWidget/README.md

 # ScreenDoorWidget

-This is a web widget that displays the last post on a firebase account and how long ago it was posted.
+This is a Javascript widget that displays the last post on a firebase account and how long ago it was posted.
+The messages can be posted via an Android/iOS app (see [ScreenDoor](https://github.com/djsc/ScreenDoor/)).

 ## Firebase Setup:
 * Go to https://console.firebase.google.com/